alpaka-group/llama/documentation/pages/introduction.rst

 LLAMA wants to look as much as an array of struct approach as possible.
-To not mix up C++ and LLAMA namings, the array-like domain is called :ref:`User domain <label-ud>` in LLAMA whereas the struct-like domain is called :ref:`Datum domain <label-dd>`.
+To not mix up C++ and LLAMA namings, the array-like domain is called :ref:`Array domain <label-ad>` in LLAMA whereas the struct-like domain is called :ref:`Datum domain <label-dd>`.
 More details about these domains follow in the :ref:`next section <label-domains>`.